Race Day: 25 November 2018

 - From 5am to 11am: Lake Front Drive from the volcanic playground to Memorial Drive

 - From 7:10am to 7:20am and 7:25am to 7:35am: Fenton St from Memorial Drive to south of Amohau St (SH30a) junction.

-- From 7am to 9:30am: Long Drive, east of visitor centre car park
+- From 7am to 9:30am: Long Mile Road, east of visitor centre car park

 Important!
 Running Events are indebted to Rotorua Lakes Council and the New Zealand Transport Agency for their assistance in helping us provide a safe and enjoyable experience for our participants on race day.
 We are especially thankful to the residents and road users of Rotorua for the patience and understanding whilst the event takes place.